How to Format USB Drives in Linux

 Selecting the USB drive in the GParted tool.

-2. Right-click the /dev/sdb1 partition and select Format to.
+2. Right-click the partition and select Format to.
 Choose the preferred file system from the list to continue.

 Selecting formatting settings in GParted tool.